Go Back

 Method

-2. In a small bowl, whisk together all sauce ingredients: low-sodium soy sauce, oyster sauce, sesame oil, sugar, and cornstarch.
+2. In a small bowl, whisk together all sauce ingredients: soy sauce, oyster sauce, toasted sesame oil, sugar, and cornstarch.
 Set aside.

-5. Add the cooked noodles, carrots, and bean sprouts to the wok.
-Toss for 1 minute.
-Return the cooked chicken to the wok.
-Pour the sauce over everything and toss continuously for 1-2 minutes until the sauce has thickened and everything is well-coated.
-Serve immediately.
+6. Return the chicken and crispy noodles to the wok.
+Pour the sauce over everything, add the bean sprouts, and toss to combine.
+Cook for 1-2 minutes until the sauce thickens and coats everything evenly.

 Nutrition